 - The badge permits a vehicle driven by or carrying a blue badge holder to park for up to two hours in half-hour and one-hour disc parking spaces, and to use special accessible parking spaces marked with the internationally recognised wheelchair symbol and parking signs.

 - Most accessible parking spaces are not time restricted, however some are, so it is important to check parking signage.

-- If you wish to apply for a Blue Badge you can contact Driver & Vehicle Licensing, Bulwer Avenue Office on 223400 or follow this link for further information.
+- If you wish to apply for a Blue Badge you can contact Driver & Vehicle Licensing, Edward T Wheadon House on 221000 or follow this link for further information.
 Click here for an application form.

 - If you are a driver and applying for the first time you will also need to submit a full medical report completed by your Doctor.
 See the section above on - How do I go about getting a medical done?
 The forms are held at your Doctor's surgery.

 - Badges will be issued for a maximum period of 3 years.

 - Further information regarding transport for disabled people, mobility scooter and the location of accessible parking spaces can be found here.

 - Click here for information about taxis adapted for wheelchair users.

 - In a reciprocal agreement, if you are a holder of a Guernsey Blue Badge you can use it in participating countries, and as a visitor to the Island, you are entitled to local parking concessions when you bring your disabled badge.
 Follow the links for further information:- www.disabledmotorists.eu/en/world_map/europe & www.itf-oecd.org/search/site/IntOrg%20OR%20ecmt%20OR%20accessibility%20OR%20parking